 We cannot accept the word “can” in the phrase “…can include a single point of contact…” This is a fundamental part of the concept of “one-stop-shop”.
 It is in the name.
 That said, we recognize that there can be specific circumstances in which that language can counter-productively be read to literally (to exclude the ability to talk to more than one person), so we offer the following compromise alternative: “…includes a primary point of contact”.

-Application ease – reducing application burdens, which can include a single or universal intake application and ensuring that all written and electronic customer-facing materials are presented in the customer’s preferred language.
+Application ease – reducing application burdens, which can include a single or universal intake application and ensuring that all written and electronic customer-facing materials can be presented in the customer’s preferred language when there is a demonstrated need.

 We propose “typically includes” as a compromise alternative between the utilities’ proposal of “can include” and our preference for just “includes”.